Nothing Daily

 GitHub Actions are available on the deploy branch, largely unused.
 Usually much faster to deploy locally.

-Articles are written in Markdown, images are authored in high-res AVIF and made available in AVIF and JPEG in a variety of sizes.
+Posts are written in Markdown, images are authored in high-res AVIF and made available in AVIF and JPEG in a variety of sizes.

 An index lists all posts, its JSON Feed provides the last 10 posts to feed readers.